 Public Interest Law Foundation

-PILF welcomes applications from all currently enrolled Seattle University law students who are interested in public interest summer jobs, provided those applicants be in good academic standing and intend on continuing enrollment at SU Law in the 2015-2016 school year.
+PILF defines public interest broadly.
+Public interest law is an area of law that focuses on advocating for marginalized and under-represented individuals, organizations, and communities.
+PILF welcomes applications from any Seattle University law students who are interested in public interest summer jobs, provided those applicants be in good academic standing and intend on continuing enrollment at Seattle University School of Law.

 Our 2016 PILF Summer Grant Recipients wrote about their experiences for our blog.